Inclusion (taxonomy)

-In taxonomy, inclusion refers to the scope of a taxon, whether it be the a trait describing rank and diversity, or a process of assigning or moving a taxon to be included within or absorbed by another taxon.
+In taxonomy, inclusion refers to the scope of a taxon, whether it be the trait describing rank and diversity, or a process of assigning or moving a taxon to be included within or absorbed by another taxon.
 This could occur as two separate species being found to be a single species or a genus being found to belong to a certain family.

 Among the most inclusive taxonomic ranks are Domains, Kingdoms, and Phyla, while the least inclusive are Subspecies, followed by Species.